 REAL-TIME AWARENESS REAL-TIME RESPONSE

-Modern video surveillance systems must be equipped to deal with the defining threats and risks of our times. iCetana helps turn these systems into dynamic, live monitoring systems.
+Modern video surveillance systems must be equipped to deal with the defining threats and risks of our times. iCetana are world leaders in AI-assisted video monitoring software.

 LEARNS NORMAL IDENTIFIES ABNORMAL